Cut the cigar and you'll love tip no. 4

 Tip # 1: Pay attention to the cigar cap

-The cigar cap is located at the head of the cigar.
+The cigar cap is at the head of the cigar.
 It closes the gap in the wrapper.
 Without the cigar cap, the wrapper would roll up during the smoke.
 You may even have experienced this: the cigar cap comes off completely and the smoke becomes a bit tedious because the wrapper leaf unrolls.
 You have to press it together again and again.

 Therefore: Never cut your cigar in such a way that you cut the entire cap too close or completely off.
-It also happens that the cap is far too small and you hardly have the opportunity to cut the cigar optimally.
+It can also happen that the cap is far too small and you hardly have the opportunity to cut the cigar optimally.
 In this case, it is worth punching a hole in the cigar.
 And here, too, caution is advised in such cases.
 In case this does happen to you: The PerfecRepair helps in such a case to glue the cover sheet back on.

 The cigar cap must not be cut away completely.

-Tip # 2: Control the flavor intensity
+Tip # 2: Control the flavour intensity

-Piramide: Only a small "shred" cut off
+Piramide: Only a small „shred“ cut

-Tip # 3: Control the pulling behavior
+Tip # 3: Control the pulling behaviour

-It is said that the larger the gate/hole, the easier the pull.
+It is said that the larger the gate/hole, the easier the pulling behaviour.
 This is not always true.
 It depends on how well the cigar is rolled.
 With a perfectly rolled cigar, even a small cut / small hole is totally unproblematic.
 If the cigar draws too little, it is advisable to make the cut / hole a little larger.
 Try it out, you will immediately notice the difference.
-However, it can also happen that the draw is still too strong.
+However, it can also happen that the draw behaviour is still too strong.
 In this case this will help: 3 tips if the cigar doesn't draw.
 Or use the PerfecDraw.

 Another time, the draw resistance was far too high.
 In the first third I had the idea: ok, cut it off in the middle.
-The taste was completely ruined and it didn't draw any better.
+The flavour was completely ruined and it didn't draw any better.

 Cut the cigar: Tapered cigar head